carpentries-incubator/SDC-BIDS-sMRI/_episodes/01-Image_Modalities.md

 teaching: 20
 exercises: 10
 questions:
-- "How is structural MR image acquired?"
+- "How is a structural MR image acquired?"
 - "What anatomical features do different modalities capture?"
 objectives:
-- "Visualize and understand differnces in T1,T2,PD/FLAIR weighted images."
+- "Visualize and understand differences in T1,T2,PD/FLAIR weighted images."
 keypoints:
 - "Different acquisition techniques will offer better quantification of specific brain tissues"
 ---